David-EstradaSD/ShoppingApp/README.md

 * npm start

 ### Lessons Learned
 This app was part of an advanced lesson on Redux.
-I learned how to send and fetch data with Redux and handle side effects.
+I learned how to send and fetch data with Redux and handle side effects, as well as implement logic in Redux "store actions" and utilize those in other components.
 This project was built with the assistance of a tutorial through Udemy that taught the _React framework_ ( 48+ hours ).